Why are Facebook and Starbucks becoming ‘Responsible Capitalists’? Because it is good for business.

 Shareholder value and executive remuneration are the main areas of focus for most corporations.
 Even many of those with a ‘customer first’ mind-set seem to regard the needs of employees, suppliers, partners and the community in which they operate as secondary priorities.
 This needs to change.

 Have Facebook and Starbucks seen the light?
 Two multinationals at least appear to be changing.
 After paying just 4% UK corporate tax in 2015, Facebook has declared that it will start booking British sales in the UK.
 It has also said it will extend the UK policy to the rest of the world.
 Starbucks became UK Public Enemy Number One in 2012 when it was revealed that it had paid just £8.6m in corporate tax on £3bn worth of sales over its first 14 years of trading.
-But as a result of public pressure, they changed and from 2015 onwards, Starbucks has closed down tax evasion subsidiaries and has been paying its full share of UK tax.
+But as a result of public pressure, they changed and from 2015 onwards, Starbucks has closed down tax avoidance subsidiaries and has been paying its full share of UK tax.

 But it isn’t only a matter of paying tax.
 As governments become increasingly impotent, corporations will need to step up to fill the gap.